CaixdLab/CL4CaPro/README.md

 ### Comparison of Cox models with 16 Oncotype DX genes and all 13,235 genes in a breast cancer microarray dataset
-The breast cancer dataset and other necessary files in Box folder [OncotypeDX](https://miami.box.com/s/ylmvqynbtchx5xhof0quaeu9w62mxaca).
+The breast cancer dataset and other necessary files are in Box folder [OncotypeDX](https://miami.box.com/s/ylmvqynbtchx5xhof0quaeu9w62mxaca).
 Place the folder and its content in the folder  CL4CAPro, and then run notebook OncotypeDX.ipynb.
 This willl produce the box-plots of c-indexes in Figure 6 of the paper.